harkishanpansuriya/Flutter_Interview_Questions/questions.md

     The modes are:

     **`Debug:`** Enables hot reload, asserts, and other debugging features to aid in development.
+    “Flutter run”

     **`Profile:`** Similar to release mode but enables profiling tools to analyze app performance.
+    “Flutter run -- profile”

-    **`Release:`** Produces an optimized app with improved performance and reduced size for production deployment.
+    **`Release:`** Produces an optimized app with improved performance and reduced size for production deployment.It is used for deploying the app on marketplaces.
+“Flutter run - - release”

-48. What is the difference between `NetworkImage` and `Image.network` in flutter?
+46. What is the difference between `NetworkImage` and `Image.network` in flutter?

     - `NetworkImage` class creates an object the provides an image from the src URL passed to it.
 It is not a widget and does not output an image to the screen.